idcrook/s3d-thumbnail-generator-macos/README.md

 ### Manually run script

-With **`Simplify3D.app`**, the thumbnail embedding script can be run on a "dummy" gcode file to confirm that is has been set up correctly and/or for iterating on thumbnail scrop area.
+With **`Simplify3D.app`** open, the thumbnail embedding script can be run on a "dummy" gcode file to confirm that it has been set up correctly or for iterating on thumbnail crop area.

-For example, on my Mac that has `zsh` as my terminal shell:
+For example, on my Mac that has `zsh` as my terminal shell (long lines truncated in the `less` output):

 ```console
 $ cd ~/projects/3dprint/s3d-thumbnails